 3. All cars must be neatly and brightly painted.
 Car numbers must be readable and in good color contrast to the car.

 1. Any car losing its muffler or making excessive noises, popping or smoking will be black flagged.
 Drivers must pull off his their accord.
 This is an automatic black flag and if the black flag has to be displayed driver will be disqualified and lose point and money and pay a $25.00 fine.
 All cars must meet the 95 decibel at 100 feet rule.
 This will be strongly enforced.

 1. All cars are required to run transponders for scoring and position placement.

-1. Our racing program is based on the availability of enough cars qualified in each class.
+1. The racing program is based on the availability of enough cars qualifying in each class.
 If this number is not available, alternate scheduling or programming will be used.
-Racing events will be lined up in various ways to accomplish the best racing program
+Racing events will be lined up in various way to accomplish the best racing program.

-1. Qualifying positions will be determined by drawing a number.
-The driver can only qualify one car per class for the program.
-Once a car has been qualified, it cannot be driven by another driver.
+1. Qualifying positions will be determined by drawing a number when registering.
+A driver can only qualify one car per class for the program.
+Once a car has been qualified, it cannot be driven by another driver for a racing event.